cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

 #.
 Ensure your installed version of the CSD matches the target version of CDAP.
 For
    example, CSD version 3.0.* is compatible with CDAP version 3.0.*.
-Download `the latest version of the CSD <http://cask.co/resources/#cdap-integrations>`__.
+Download `the latest version of the CSD <http://cask.co/downloads#integrations>`__.

 #.
-Use the Cloudera Manager UI to download, distribute, and activate the corresponding
+Use the Cloudera Manager UI to download, distribute, and activate the target
    CDAP parcel version on all cluster hosts.

 #.
 Before starting services, run the *CDAP Upgrade Tool* to upgrade CDAP.
 From the CDAP Service
-   page, select "Run CDAP Upgrade Tool" from the Actions menu.
+   page, select "Run CDAP Upgrade" from the Actions menu.

 #.
 Start the CDAP services.
 At this point it may be necessary to correct for any changes in
    the CSD.
 For example, if new CDAP services were added or removed, you must add or